|

 For more information about this event, please call the library at (508) 696-4211 or send an email to vhpl_programs@clamsnet.org.

-The Library Board of Trustees invites you to attend an information session at the library at 6pm on Wednesday, October 16th, to meet the design team and learn more about plans for a comprehensive renovation of the library building.
-The project will break ground in FY2025, pending completion of the capital campaign and appropriation of funding for building repairs at a fall/winter Special Town Meeting.
+This will be an opportunity to hear from the design team and learn more about plans for a comprehensive renovation of the library building.
+The project will break ground in FY2025, pending completion of the capital campaign and appropriation of funding for building repairs at the Tisbury Special Town Meeting on December 17th.

 To learn more, visit the Building Committe project webpage, or click here to watch a four minute video about the project.
 To support this project by making a donation, visit the Vineyard Haven Library Building Fund, Inc. Capital Campaign website.